 - Learning Outcomes

-- Demonstrating the ability to use 'problem-based learning' skills to critically assess data, evidence and argument
+- Demonstrate the ability to use "problem-based learning" skills to critically assess data, evidence and argument

-- Being able to carry out an independent in-depth research project using online, library and multi-media sources of information
+- Be able to carry out an independent in-depth research project using online, library and multi-media sources of information

-- Consolidating skills in critical reading and interpreting diverse information, data, arguments and media
+- Consolidate skills in critical reading and interpreting diverse information, data, arguments and media

-- Producing written material providing concise arguments sustained with an appropriate selection of ethnographic evidence and a critical interpretation of that evidence
+- Produce written material providing concise arguments sustained with an appropriate selection of ethnographic evidence and a critical interpretation of that evidence

-- Defending argument, data and evidence orally through interactive class discussion, seminars and tutorials
+- Defend argument, data and evidence orally through interactive class discussion, seminars and tutorials